mattrixk/es-theme-metapixel/README.md

 Artwork
 -------

 - All Console & Logo graphics made by Eric Hettervik.
+Assets are NOT for use in other themes or projects.
+All Graphics Copyright ©2017 Eric Hettervik
 - 'Simple View' and 'System View' background images made by Eric Hettervik.
 - 'Detailed View' background image made by me, based on Eric Hettervik's design.
 - All border images made by me.